 1. edTPA or Principles of Learning and Teaching and 2. the appropriate Praxis II content specific subject area test(s).
 Registration is available on the ETS website, www.ets.org.
 Registration cutoff dates do exist and students are urged to register for the Praxis II assessments early during the semester of their last enrollment period (see Arkansas State University Praxis II Information Chart on pages 50-52, Appendix G).
-Students must access test scores via your Praxis account.
+Candidates must access official score reports via their Praxis account.
 This service is free of charge.
 Online score reports will be available to view, print, and download for one calendar year from the score reporting date.
-After one year, the score report will no longer be available; therefore, additional score reports will need to be requested for a \$50 fee (per request).
+After one year, the score report will no longer be available; therefore, additional score reports will need to be requested for a \$50 fee (perrequest).